anthonytwh/SurgicalTracking/README.md

 # SurgicalTracking

-Mechanical Tracking of a robotic-arm assisted surgical tool using Arduino and vPython.
+Mechanical Tracking of a robotic-arm assisted surgical tool calculated by DH-Method using Hall Sensors and vPython physics library.